Akshit2229/india-scheme-guide/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.
 ***

 *This README was generated based on the repository's file structure and the project's apparent purpose.
-You can, and should, edit this README to better fit your project's specific details and needs.*
+You can and should edit this README to better fit your project's specific details and needs.*